awsdocs/amazon-redshift-developer-guide/doc_source/diagnostic-queries-for-query-tuning.md

 ## Identifying queries that are top candidates for tuning<a name="identify-queries-that-are-top-candidates-for-tuning"></a>

 The following query identifies the top 50 most time\-consuming statements that have been run in the last 7 days\.
-You can use the results to identify queries that are taking unusually long, and also to identify queries that are run frequently \(those that appear more than once in the result set\)\.
+You can use the results to identify queries that are taking unusually long\.
+You can also identify queries that are run frequently \(those that appear more than once in the result set\)\.
 These queries are frequently good candidates for tuning to improve system performance\.

 This query also provides a count of the alert events associated with each query identified\.
 These alerts provide details that you can use to improve the query’s performance\.
 For more information, see [Reviewing query alerts](c-reviewing-query-alerts.md)\.